 Rich & Luscious Dark Chocolate Desserts

-Soufflés are easier to make than anyone thinks and you can do everything--except bake them--up to three days in advance.
-These chocolate soufflés are impossibly light, but wildly flavorful.
-The batter contains a small amount of rice flour, which is more delicate than wheat flour and won't dull the chocolate flavor.
-Guests should be ready so that you can serve the soufflés directly from the oven.
+Soufflés are easier to make than anyone thinks and you can do everything–except bake them–up to three days in advance.
+These chocolate soufflés are impossibly light but wildly flavorful.
+The batter contains a small amount of rice flour, which is more delicate than wheat flour and won't dull the chocolate flavor (that also means it's gluten-free).
+Friends and family should be ready so that you can serve the soufflés directly from the oven.

 Chocolate Polvorones (Mexican Wedding Cookies)

 These melt-in-your-mouth polvorones (Mexican wedding cookies) get a chocolate makeover by replacing all the nuts in the traditional version with ground chocolate.
 Addictive just as they are, along with the dusting of powdered sugar, you can also grate a little cinnamon stick over them before serving.

 This Queen of Sheba cake, a French classic, gets a minor update with less sugar and butter and a whisper of flaky sea salt on top–all of which lets the flavor of a special chocolate shine.
 Whipping a greater portion of the sugar into the egg whites makes them harder to overbeat and creates a pleasing crust on top that contrasts with the moist and creamy interior.
 The whipped cream is optional but we highly recommend it.

 Whole-grain teff flour (made from a tiny ancient grain) has a nuance of cocoa flavor to start with, making it a natural choice for brownies.
 These gluten-free brownies are moist and satisfying, intensely chocolaty and have a tender texture.

 Dark Chocolate Peanut Butter Truffles